Iodine Treatment of Graves’ Disease Part Two

 Why Not Use Block and Replace ?

 Another question is, why not use Block and Replace strategy as was done is the 2015 Yoshihara study?
 Painless thyroiditis (PT) and hyperthyroidism with low RAI uptake usually occurs when dosage of thyroid blocking drug is reduced, and TSH goes high.
-The high TSH stimulates excess hydrogen peroxide.
+The high TSH stimulates excess hydrogen peroxide (H202).
 The damaging effect of H202 on thyrocytes is thought to be the trigger for thyroiditis.
-In Block and Replace strategy, instead of reducing dosage of thyroid blocking drug (iodine or methimazole), levothyroixine is added.
-Thyroid hormone medication will suppress the TSH, and alleviate the TSH stimulation to generate hydrogen peroxide.
-Block and Replace is a logical treatment to avoid episodes of hyperthyroidism from PT (thyroiditis) and prevent alternating extremes of thyroid function, the undulating course, seen in many patients with Graves’ disease.
+In Block and Replace strategy, instead of reducing dosage of thyroid blocking drug (iodine or methimazole), a replacement dose of thyroid hormone (Levothyroixine) is added.
+Thyroid hormone medication will suppress the TSH, and alleviate the TSH stimulation for generate hydrogen peroxide.
+Block and Replace is a logical treatment to avoid episodes of hyperthyroidism from PT (painless thyroiditis) and prevent alternating extremes of thyroid function, the undulating course, with alternating relapse and remission seen in many patients with Graves’ disease.

-Conclusion: Another error in Modern Thyroid Endocrinology is ignoring the use of Iodine in treatment of Graves’ Disease.
-Dr Okamura makes a brilliant case for the first line use of Iodine for Graves’ Disease.
+Conclusion: Another error in Modern Thyroid Endocrinology is ignoring the use of KI (potassium iodide) in treatment of Graves’ Disease.
+Ki is safer the ATD drugs, and can achieve good response in 60 percent of females with mild Graves Disease.
+Dr. Okamura makes a brilliant case for the first line use of Iodine for Graves’ Disease.
 Firstly, Iodine is safer than thyroid blocking drugs.
-Secondly, early responders, enjoy an 80 per cent remission rate.
-For those patients who escape or are resistant to Iodine, Dr Okamura provides us with a clear and well thought out protocol adding a second drug, methimazole to the Iodine, or if that fails, radioiodine ablation.
-One wonders what would have been the escape rate if all patients had been given selenium, magnesium and vitamin D, and tested for H Pylori and Anti-Gliadin antibodies?
-Another question, what would the iodine escape rate had been if Lithium Carbonate had been combined with the potassium iodide?
+Secondly, early responders, enjoy a high complete remission rate.
+For those patients who escape or are resistant to Iodine, Dr Okamura presents a clear and well thought out protocol adding a second drug, methimazole to the Iodine, or if that fails, radioiodine ablation.
+One wonders what would have been the escape rate if all patients had been given selenium, magnesium and vitamin D, Vitamin C and tested for H Pylori and Anti-Gliadin antibodies?
+Another question, what is escape rate with the Lithium/Iodine combination compared to Iodine alone ?
 (6-8)

 Articles with Related Interest